Melbourne Cup Betting, Tips, Odds, Horses & More 2025

 One of the most important pieces of the puzzle is the Melbourne Cup odds.
 As the Melbourne Cup is the biggest race of the year, all the top horse racing betting apps will have odds available all year round.
 As soon as one race ends, they will have horse racing markets up for the next year’s race!

-You’ll find that odds for even the current favourite could be in double digits because there are a lot of live chances vying for a spot in the final field.
+You’ll find that odds for even the current favourite could be in double-digits because there are a lot of live chances vying for a spot in the final field.
 So, if you’ve got a hot early Melbourne Cup tip, we suggest getting on it as soon as you can to take advantage of those great odds.

 If you are betting when the market is “Before Noms” this is perfect because if your horse doesn’t end up getting a run in the big race, you’ll get your stake back.
 When the market changes to “All-In”, if your horse isn’t in the final field, you, unfortunately, won’t get your stake back.